kyma-project/btp-manager/docs/contributor/05-20-e2e_tests.md

 3. Create a Kubernetes cluster.
 4. Wait for the new btp-operator OCI module image to be available in the registry.
 5. Wait for the new btp-manager image to be available in the registry.
-6. Download the latest btp-operator OCI module image.
+6. Download the latest BtpOperator OCI module image.
 7. Install the latest release of BTP Manager using `kubectl apply`.
 8. Verify if deployment is in the `Available` state.
-9. Install BTP Operator.
+9. Install BtpOperator.
-10. Verify if BTP Operator has the `Ready` status equal to `True`.
+10. Verify if BtpOperator has the `Ready` status equal to `True`.
-11. Create a Service Instance and Service Binding with real credentials.
+11. Create a ServiceInstance and ServiceBinding with real credentials.
-12. Verify if the Service Instance and Service Binding have the `Ready` status `True`.
+12. Verify if the ServiceInstance and ServiceBinding have the `Ready` status set to `True`.
-13. Download the new btp-operator OCI module image.
+13. Download the new BtpOperator OCI module image.
 14. Upgrade BTP Manager to the new version using `kubectl apply`.
 15. Verify if deployment is in the `Available` state.
-16. Verify if the existing Service Instance and Service Binding have the `Ready` status `True`.
+16. Verify if the existing ServiceInstance and ServiceBinding have the `Ready` status set to `True`.
-17. Create a new Service Binding with real credentials.
+17. Create a new ServiceBinding with real credentials.
-18. Verify if the new Service Binding has the `Ready` status `True`.
+18. Verify if the new ServiceBinding has the `Ready` status set to `True`.
-19. Try to uninstall BTP Operator without the `force delete` label.
+19. Try to uninstall BtpOperator without the `force delete` label.
 20. Verify if the deprovisioning safety measures work.
 21. Add the `force delete` label to BtpOperator CR.
-22. Verify if BTP Operator, ServiceInstance CRD and ServiceBinding CRD were deleted.
+22. Verify if BtpOperator, ServiceInstance CRD and ServiceBinding CRD were deleted.
 23. Uninstall BTP Manager.

 ### CI Pipelines